rust-rse/reed-solomon-erasure/README.md

 Version `1.X.X` copies BackBlaze's implementation, and is less performant as there were fewer places where parallelism could be added.

-Version `2.X.X` copies Klaus Post's implementation, and will (hopefully) be using C source files from NicolasT's Haskell implementation.
+Version `2.X.X` copies Klaus Post's implementation.
+The SIMD C code is copied from Nicolas Trangez's implementation with minor modifications.

 See [Notes](#notes) and [License](#license) section for details.